 The above script defines two variables string1 & string2.
 It then performs command substitution operations where the pipe operator (|) passes the output of the content of the defined variables to the ‘awk’ command.
 First, the script uses the ‘gsub’ function to substitute all occurrences of double quotes globally with an empty string and then prints the updated string into the updated_string1 variable.

-Next, the script uses an option -F with the ‘awk’ command that sets the field separator to ‘double quotes’ where ‘{print $2}’ tells to print the second field that is the content between the double quotes inside the string2 variable.
+tells to print the second field that is the content between the double quotes inside the string2 variable.
 Here, the result is stored in the updated_string2 variable.
 Finally, the script displays all the results using the echo command.

 The above image illustrates the deletion of double quotes from a string using the ‘awk’ command with the ‘gsub’ function and field separator option (-F).

-Case 2: Removing Single Quotes From String Using “awk” Command in Bash
+Case 2: Remove Single Quotes from String

 Similarly, you can remove single quotes using the ‘gsub’ function that globally replaces all occurrences of single quotes with an empty string and removes them.
 Additionally, you can use the -F (field separator) option to extract and print only the content inside the quotes, thus removing the single quotes.
+See the code given below:

 #!/bin/bash